QuantumNuke75/Unofficial-Modding-Guide/thebasics.md

 ### Extracting Game Files
 There are two methods of easily accessing the files within the game.
 1. [UModel](https://unofficial-modding-guide.com/tools.html), directing it towards the location of the .pak files within Ready or Not: `<GameInstallLocation>\Ready Or Not\ReadyOrNot\Content\Paks`.
-This will allow you to extract almost anything you want.
-Texture files will be in .tga, and models should be in .psk.
+This will allow you to extract textures, models, and animations.
 2. Unpaking, which can be done simply by setting up an unpak batch script, coverd in [Misc](https://unofficial-modding-guide.com/misc.html).

 ### Cooking Modified Files